Akalanka47000/tasklist-go/readme.md

 ## Getting started

-- Run `go mod download` to download all dependencies
+- Run `make install` to setup the project with all necessary dependencies
-- Run `go run .` to start the development server without live reloading
 - Run `make dev` to start the development server with hot reloading

+---

+- **For a full list of available commands, please refer the [Makefile](./Makefile)**

+---

+## Migrations and Seeding

+- Migrations and seeding are handled using [Elemental](https://elcengine.github.io).
+Please refer to its CLI documentation for more details which you can find [here](https://elcengine.github.io/docs/cli)